chromium/chromium/styleguide/c++/c++-dos-and-donts.md

 // The ExpensiveStuff() call will not happen in official release builds.
 No need
 // to use checks for DCHECK_IS_ON() anywhere.
 DCHECK(ExpensiveStuff());

+std::string ExpensiveDebugMessage() { ... }  // No problem.

+// Calls in stream operators are also dead code in official release builds (not
+// called with the result discarded).
+This is fine.
+DCHECK(...) << ExpensiveDebugMessage();
 ```

 This code will probably do expensive things that are not needed in official